sdondley/ClimateChangeChat/notes/current-notes.md

         * nearly 6 GB large
         * download speed is very slow
             * perhaps heavily throttled by apple?
+    * and now I get to enjoy installing and configuring software for hours
 * apple new product line up
     * make studio ultra looks tempting as hell
         * lots of sticker shock, though